davidtamaki/lookml-folderizer/README.md

 - bar.view.lkml
 - hello_world.dashboard.lookml
 ```
-this script will modify the project to this folder situation:
+This script will modify the project to this folder situation:
 ```
 - models/
   - master.model.lkml